(Im)possibility of Collective Intelligence: Rational Algorithms

-While rationality of choice has been studied from different angles in economic theory \citep[Ch.
-A2]{Sen17:CCSW} and other characterizations such as $\gamma$ Property \citep[pp. 318]{Sen17:CCSW}, $\delta$ Property \citep[pp. 320]{Sen17:CCSW}, and choice coherence \citep[Def.
+Although rationality of choice has been studied from different angles in economic theory \citep[Ch.
+A2]{Sen17:CCSW}, its applications to algorithmic choice are scarcer.
+While other characterizations such as Property $\gamma$ \citep[pp. 318]{Sen17:CCSW}, Property $\delta$ \citep[pp. 320]{Sen17:CCSW}, and choice coherence \citep[Def.
 1.1]{Kreps12:MicroEcon} also exist, we chose the $\alpha$ and $\beta$ properties for two reasons.
-First, contraction and expansion of the hypothesis class are the most common scenarios encountered in machine learning.
-For example, adjusting the values of hyperparameters such as regularization constant and number of hidden nodes will either contract or expand the hypothesis class.
-Second, while there exist evidences of scenarios in which human decision may violate internal consistency (see, e.g., \citet{Sen93:InternalConsistency} and \citet[Ch.
-A2]{Sen17:CCSW} for counterexamples), it is hard to argue against internal consistency as a desirable property for learning algorithms.
-The lack thereof makes model selection cumbersome, as discussed further in Section \ref{sec:escaping}.
-Moreover, $\alpha$ and $\beta$ properties suffice to obtain Theorem \ref{thm:impossibility} without additional rationality conditions.
+Firstly, contraction and expansion of the hypothesis class are the most common scenarios encountered in machine learning.
+For example, adjusting the values of some hyperparameters such as kernel bandwidth and number of hidden nodes will either contract or expand the hypothesis class.
+Secondly, while there exist evidences of scenarios in which human decision may violate internal consistency (see, e.g., \citet{Sen93:InternalConsistency} and \citet[Ch.
+A2]{Sen17:CCSW} for counterexamples), the lack of internal consistency in machines can be attributed to the use of fundamentally flawed learning algorithms, as discussed further below.

+\begin{remark} We make the following important observations on \Cref{asmp:coherence}. \begin{enumerate} \item In \Cref{asmp:coherence}, internal consistency is imposed individually on each learning structure $(\hc_{\omega},\hcol,\algo_{\xi})$, i.e., the behaviour of $\algo_\xi$ with respect to the collection $\hcol$ generated by $\hc_\omega$ and $\algo_\xi$.
+In other words, we impose no restriction whatsoever on how the algorithms $\algo_{\xi}$ and $\algo_{\xi'}$ belonging to two different learning structures should behave across two distinct subsets of hypothesis classes.
+In fact, it is often desirable that the learning algorithm is model-class dependent.
+For example, the algorithm given by \eqref{eq:kernel-machines} will generally depend on the choice of the hypothesis class due to its regularization term.

+\item A learning algorithm that violates \Cref{asmp:coherence} can exhibit a behaviour that may be deemed ``irrational''.
+For example, it is possible that for three distinct hypotheses $f,g,h$ from $\hc_{\omega}$, $\algo_{\xi}(\{f,g\}) = \{f\}$, but $\algo_{\xi}(\{f,g,h\}) = \{g\}$.
+That is, $\algo_\xi$ chooses $f$ over $g$ from one model class, but chooses $g$ over $f$ in another where the only distinction between them is the presence of an irrelevant hypothesis $h$.
+Hence, we will refer to any learning algorithms that satisfy \Cref{asmp:coherence} as ``rational'' learning algorithms. \end{enumerate} \end{remark}